-If you're thinking about investing in a property,
+If you're thinking about investing in a property, there are some important things to consider first.
+Read on to find out what you need to know.

 The 2 ways buy-to-let can support you financially

 If you're purchasing a property, it can provide you with an income stream and act as a longterm investment.